charmander/negapi/README.md

 negapi helps with content negotiation by selecting the most appropriate media type for a response based on a request’s Accept header.

 Constructing a media type set takes **exponential space and time** on the highest number of parameters for a type.
 That number is typically 1, but if something significantly larger is required, this module may not be a good choice.
-Matching an Accept header against the set takes O(*mn* log *n*) time, where *m* is the number of ranges in the header and *n* is the maximum number of parameters for a range.
+Matching an Accept header against the set takes O(*n* log *n* + *kn*) time, where *n* is the number of ranges in the header and *k* is the number of distinct parameter names in the type set.

 ## Usage